AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: shell

-GPS already defines several shells: :program:`sh`, :program:`bash`, :program:`csh`, :program:`tcsh`, and, on Windows, :file:`cmd.exe`).
+GNAT Studio already defines several shells: :program:`sh`, :program:`bash`, :program:`csh`, :program:`tcsh`, and, on Windows, :file:`cmd.exe`).
 You can
 add other shells by using the :file:`<remote_shell_config>` tag which has one required attribute, :file:`name`, denoting the name of the shell.
 This